sniperHW/goleans/README.md

 # goleans
-virtual actor for go inspire by orleans
+virtual actor for go inspired by orleans